Waltzing Matilda Lyrics, Meaning, History

 Photo: Tin of Billy Tea

-In 1903, Marie Cowan, the wife of the chief accountant working at James Inglis & Co and a gifted musician, was entrusted with improving the original lyrics.
-Fortunately, Marie had heard the original musical tune composed by Christina McPherson.
-So she set about recomposing the song by changing some of the lyrics to fit the melody better.
-The sheet music and lyrics were then printed and wrapped around containers of Billy Tea and as a promotional gimmick.
+In 1902, James Inglis & Co purchased the lyrics and used them to promote their Billy Tea brand.
+Marie Cowan, the wife of the chief accountant working at James Inglis & Co and a gifted musician adapted the lyrics, creating the version we know today.
+The sheet music and lyrics were then printed and wrapped around containers of Billy Tea as a promotional gimmick.
 It wasn't long before the song gained widespread popularity.
 This version of the song, known as the Marie Cowan version, is the one we hear today.

-Other Poems by Banjo Paterson Australia’s Foremost Bush Poet
+Other Works by Banjo Paterson Australia’s Foremost Bush Poet

 A Note About This Web Page